HelmholtzAI-Consultants-Munich/NMOs-Contraction/README.md

 │
 └── README.md
 ```
+## Notebooks Versioning
+We report here the main difference between the colab notebook delivered to the collaborators
+v1 - 31/01/2023: first version built for first batch of data
+v2 - 03/05/2023: add wodget to select the input chanel for the video, add a condition for currupted video from the first batch
+v3 - 30/05/2023: remove reference to curare and other calsses, generalize for any kind of phenotype/treatment present in the excel file with the data description

 ## Contributing
 Comments and input are very welcome!
 Please, if you have a suggestion or you think something should be changed, open an issue or submit a pull request.